 All 4 work packages (see above) have been performed in the 2009 field season and a progress report to the Norwegian Research Council has been submitted and approved by the Council.
-A final report for the project period will be delivered by June 1, 2010.
+A final report for the project period has been delivered and can be obtained at the website www.fiskerifond.no "alle nyheter" page 2 "Bærekraftig lusesituasjon i Hardanger?"
+Results from this project are also in press in Aquaculture (e.g. Gettinby et al. 2011).

-Party or relevant jurisdiction Norway, Norwegian Institute for Nature Research, Trondheim, Title of project Norway Origin of Atlantic salmon off Svalbard Title of project Objective of research project To identify the origin of Atlantic salmon occuring in gill net fisheries at Isfjorden, Spitsbergen, by life history (age, growth) and genetic analyses.
+0 8 8 Party or relevant jurisdiction Norway, Norwegian Institute for Nature Research, Trondheim, Norway Title of project Origin of Atlantic salmon off Svalbard Objective of research project To identify the origin of Atlantic salmon occuring in gill net fisheries at Isfjorden, Spitsbergen, by life history (age, growth) and genetic analyses.
 Brief description of research project Some individuals of Atlantic salmon are annually caught as by-catch in a gill net fishery outside Lonyearbyen, Svalbard.
-Scales of about 40 individuals were collected each year in 2008 and 2009.
+Scales of about 40 individuals were collected each year in 2008 and 2009, and 50 in 2010.
 Life history (age, growth) and genetic analyses of these individuals will be conducted in an attempt to identify their conntry/region of origin.
-Dates during which research will take place September 2008 - February 2011 Area in which research will take place Isfjorden, Spitsbergen Estimated number and weight of salmon to be retained 80 Resources Estimated cost of the research project £22,500 i.e. £7,500 per annum Number of participating scientists 4 Name and e-mail address of coordinating scientist in charge of project Arne Johan Jensen (arne.jensen@nina.no) Details of research vessels, e.g. name, registration, call sign and description of vessel Type and amount of gear and other equipment to be used Gill nets Details of any collaborating countries Summary of progress
+Dates during which research will take place September 2008 - February 2012 Area in which research will take place Isfjorden, Spitsbergen Estimated number and weight of salmon to be retained 130 Resources Estimated cost of the research project £22,500 i.e. £7,500 per annum Number of participating scientists 4 Name and e-mail address of coordinating scientist in charge of project Arne Johan Jensen (arne.jensen@nina.no) Details of research vessels, e.g. name, registration, call sign and description of vessel Type and amount of gear and other equipment to be used Gill nets Details of any collaborating countries Summary of Progress: About 40 Atlantic salmon were e caught each year in 2008 and 2009, and 50 in 2010.
+Age and growth

-Project No. N17 Status: Ongoing - New entry
+Project No. N17 Status: Ongoing

-About 40 Atlantic salmon were caught each year in 2008 and 2009.
+About 40 Atlantic salmon were caught each year in 2008 and 2009, and 50 in 2010.
 Age and growth analyses from their scales are in progress.